dspinellis/kbd-layout-fix/README.md

-# Fix text entered using an the wrong keyboard layout
+# Auto-correct text entered with the wrong keyboard layout
-To enter text in some languages via a keyboard you press a special key combination to toggle the keyboard layout.
+To enter text in some languages you press a special key combination (e.g. Alt-Shift) to toggle the keyboard layout.
 The keyboard layout context is typically kept separately for each window.
-This is generally good, but forces you to remember (or check) the layout every time you switch to another window.
+This is generally good, but forces you to remember (or check) the current layout every time you switch to another window.
-If you forget to do that they text you type will come out as gibberish.
+If you forget to do that, the text you type will come out as gibberish.

 ## Use
 To use a script `#include` the `.ahk` file in your AutoHotKey definitions.